mgalbier/book/src/ch10-03-lifetime-syntax.md

 ### Lifetime Elision

-You’ve learned that every reference has a lifetime and that you need to specify lifetime parameters for functions or structs that use references.
+You’ve learned that every reference has a lifetime and that you need to specify lifetime parameters for functions that return references or structs that use references.
 However, we had a function in Listing 4-9, shown again in Listing 10-25, that compiled without lifetime annotations.